KaterinaB10/KaterinaB10/README.md

 # Kateryna Bredikhina

-Hi there, my name is Kateryna and I am currently studying front end development with JobLoop (Kodehode).
+Hi there, my name is Kateryna and I am currently workign as UI designer and front-end developer.
 I'm fond of creation design and implementation it using code to web-pages, that would be easy and enjoyable to use.

 ## Skills and Experience